SpirentOrion/luddite/v3/README.md

 Currently, `luddite` registers two middleware handlers for each service:

+* Bottom: Handles CORS `OPTION` requests.
+Establishes request [context][context], handles tracing, logging and recovery.

-* Negotiation: Performs JSON (default) and XML content negotiation based on HTTP requests' `Accept` headers.
+* Negotiation: Performs JSON (default) and other content negotiation based on HTTP requests' `Accept` headers.

 * Version: Performs API version selection and enforces the service's min/max supported version constraints.
-Makes the selected API version available to resource handlers as part of the request [context][context].
+Makes the selected API version available to resource handlers as part of the request context.

+* Top: Dispatches requests using the service's global router or API version-specific routers.
+The global router is given priority.

 [context]: http://blog.golang.org/context

-Implementations are free to register their own additional middleware handlers in addition to these two.
+Implementations are free to register their own additional middleware handlers in addition to these four.
+Custom middleware handlers are inserted just below the top middleware.

 ## Resource Abstraction